 Not usually.
-In the UK, it’s illegal to drive without insurance.
-Someone can only drive your car if they’re insured to drive that specific vehicle — for example, by being added as a named driver, buying temporary car insurance, or (less commonly) the policyholder’s policy includes a “driving other cars” (DOC) extension.
+In the UK, it's illegal to drive without insurance.
+Someone can only drive your car if they're insured to drive that specific vehicle — for example, by being added as a named driver, buying temporary car insurance, or (less commonly) the policyholder's policy includes a "driving other cars" (DOC) extension.
 Driving without the right cover can mean a £300 fixed penalty, 6 points, vehicle seizure, and even court action.
+This guide reflects the latest UK rules and penalties as of 2026.

 DOC is an add-on that some insurers include for the policyholder (not named drivers).
 Where it exists, it typically provides third-party only cover to drive another person's car, with their permission.
 That means if you crash the borrowed car, your damage isn't covered — only third-party injury/damage is.
 DOC used to be common; it's now far less widespread, and you must check your certificate/policy wording before you drive.